 - Managing Card-Based Tip and Gratuity Payments for EMV Chip

-The EMV Migration Forum is providing information on how to best manage tips and gratuities as the U.S. migrates to chip, and what options restaurant owners and other merchants in travel and entertainment can pursue.
+The U.S. Payments Forum is providing information on how to best manage tips and gratuities as the U.S. migrates to chip, and what options restaurant owners and other merchants in travel and entertainment can pursue.
 This document is intended to provide a high-level overview of tip processing in EMV chip environment.

 - Merchant Processing during Communications Disruption

 This white paper was developed to discuss best practices for merchants processing EMV chip transactions when communications are disrupted.
 The white paper discusses three processing options: EMV offline authorization; deferred authorization of an EMV card transaction; and force post of an EMV card transaction.